Life Under Occupation: The Misery at the Heart of the Israel-Gaza Conflict

 As a substitute of reckoning with their lingering wounds, she mentioned, individuals search security in social conformity, in faith, in the approval gleaned from Fb and Instagram likes.
 However all of these, she mentioned, solely reinforce the occupation’s suffocating results.

 “That is all about management,” she mentioned.
-“Individuals are going via a sort of taming or domestication.
-They only give up to it and really feel they’ll’t change something.”
+“Persons are going via a sort of taming or domestication.
+They simply give up to it and really feel they will’t change something.”

 After her uncle was killed by Israeli troopers at a protest, she mentioned, his youthful brother was pushed into marriage at 18 “to guard him from happening the similar path.”

-However a nation of individuals who attain maturity considering solely about settling down, she mentioned, shouldn’t be a nation that may obtain independence.
+However a nation of individuals who attain maturity considering solely about settling down, she mentioned, isn’t a nation that can obtain independence.

-“They assume they’re getting out of this bubble, however they’re not,” she mentioned.
+“They suppose they’re getting out of this bubble, however they’re not,” she mentioned.

 Homeless

-Mr. Sandouka earns about $1,800 in a very good month.
+Mr. Sandouka earns about $1,800 in an excellent month.
 He hoped the lawyer might quash the demolition order.
-“I assumed they might simply give us a fantastic,” he mentioned.
+“I believed they might simply give us a superb,” he mentioned.

-Then he obtained one other panicked name from house: “The police have been there, making my household cry.”
+Then he bought one other panicked name from dwelling: “The police have been there, making my household cry.”

 Khalas, he mentioned, sufficient.
 He would tear it down himself.

 Early on a Monday, his sons took turns with a borrowed jackhammer.
-They nearly gave the impression to be having enjoyable, like wrecking a sand fortress.
+They virtually gave the impression to be having enjoyable, like wrecking a sand fortress.

 Completed, their moods darkened.
-“It’s like we’re lighting ourselves on hearth,” mentioned Mousa, 15.
+“It’s like we’re lighting ourselves on fireplace,” mentioned Mousa, 15.

 “They need the land,” mentioned Muataz, 22.
-“They need all of us to go away Jerusalem.”
+“They need all of us to depart Jerusalem.”

-In 2020, 119 Palestinian properties in East Jerusalem have been demolished, 79 of them by their house owners.
+In 2020, 119 Palestinian houses in East Jerusalem have been demolished, 79 of them by their house owners.

 When all was rubble, Mr. Sandouka lit a cigarette and held it with three beefy fingers because it burned.
 His pants filthy with the mud of his household’s life collectively, he climbed atop the particles, despatched photographs to the police and contemplated his choices.